aginies/watermark/README.md

 This tool can only used **Truetype font**, bitmap one can not be selected or used.
 If your system can not display the font in the **GtkChooserDialog preview** (ie: it shows squares), the tool will not be able to use that font to watermark your image.
 This tool do not show any view if you export to PDF file.
+This is only available for Linux and Windows now, a MacOS version should be possible.

 # Contribute